The-Politico/django-crosswalk/docs/source/client.rst

 .. note::

-    If your block attributes return more than one matched entity to be updated, an :code:`UnspecificUpdateRequestError` will be raised and no entities will be updated.
+    If your block attributes return more than one matched entity to be updated, an :code:`UnspecificQueryError` will be raised and no entities will be updated.